 You may not get every story you suggest covered by the media, but keep persevering.
 If it didn't work this time, try again with your next idea!

-Keeping records of any media can be used to prove the success of your activity and also provide evidence of your previous work when applying for funding and support for future activities.
+Make sure you keep records of any media coverage so it can be used to prove the success of your activity and also provide evidence of your previous work when applying for funding and support for future activities.